Words by Jesse Serwer

 This weekend, July 15th and 16th, Kabic will welcome riders from about a half-dozen countries, including the USA, France, New Zealand and the Dominican Republic, to its second annual International Surf Festival.
-The event is being staged side by side with the inaugural Kabic Fest, a three-day music festival featuring performances from some of Haiti’s biggest names (Boukman Esperyans, Kreyol La, J. Perry) along the beachfront, and the nearby Congo Nightclub.
+The event is being staged side by side with the inaugural Kabic Fest, a three-day music festival featuring live performances from notable Haitian acts like Boukman Esperyans, Kreyol La and J. Perry.

-This year’s surf festival marks a milestone for Surf Haiti, which is both a surf team comprised of Kabic youth, a small business that rents boards and offers lessons to visitors, and a community development organization tasked with keeping the beach clean.
-Surf Haiti’s core members, all under 25 and mostly in their teens, will graduate from participating in the festival to running it themselves.
+This year’s surf festival marks a milestone for Surf Haiti, which is at once a surf team comprised of Kabic youth; a small business that rents boards and offers lessons to visitors; and a community development organization tasked with keeping the beach clean.
+The group’s core members, who are all under 25 and mostly in their teens, will graduate from participating in the festival to running it themselves.

 The story of Surf Haiti begins in the aftermath of the 2010 earthquake, with the arrival in Kabic of Dr. Ken Pierce.
 An emergency physician from Hawaii, Pierce carried a surfboard along with him on an aid mission in hopes of imparting his knowledge of the sport and its benefits to those he came across.
 “Traveling and surfing around the world has taught me that surfing provides a viable economy everywhere that it is embraced,” Pierce says.
 “My hope was that Haiti would be no different.”

-Arriving in Haiti’s Jacmel area to serve as the director of an orphanage, Pierce found himself at Kabic, one of several beaches within the area called Cayes-Jacmel, and noticed its surfable waves.
+Arriving in Haiti’s Jacmel area to serve as the director of an orphanage, Pierce found himself at Kabic, one of several beaches within the Cayes-Jacmel (Jacmel beaches) area, and noticed its surfable waves.

 Sam Jules, 18, is the Surf Haiti team’s most talented and accomplished surfer.

 Dr. Pierce returned to Hawaii in 2013, and Surf Haiti has since gone through several iterations.
-Mamique took over the organization in 2013 before focusing on a guest house, Haiti Surf, he opened to cater to the growing numbers of surfers and other travelers coming to Kabic.
-However, the goal, Pierre says, was always to turn Surf Haiti into a self-sufficient organization through which the youth of Kabic could control their own destiny and develop skills enabling them to make the most of their community’s status as a burgeoning tourist destination.
+Mamique took over the organization in 2013 before focusing on a guest house, Haiti Surf, he opened to cater to surfers and other travelers coming to Kabic.
+However, the goal, Pierre says, was always to turn Surf Haiti into a self-sufficient organization through which the youth of Kabic could control their destiny and develop skills enabling them to benefit from their community’s status as a burgeoning tourist destination.